yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/design-patterns.md

 To provide uninterrupted service to your users, it's crucial to ensure that your applications can handle machine failures, network outages, and power failures.
 Global applications must be deployed in multiple locations with standby locations that can take over when the primary location fails.
 You can deploy YugabyteDB in the following configurations to ensure your applications are highly available.

-### Multi-region cluster with synchronous replication
+### Single cluster spread across multiple regions

 You can set up your cluster across different regions/zones with multiple replicas (typically 3) such that the replicas are in different regions/zones.
 When a node fails in a region or an entire region/zone fails, a replica in another region/zone will be promoted to leader in seconds, without any loss of data.
 This is possible because of the [synchronous replication using the raft consensus protocol](../../../architecture/docdb-replication/replication).

 {{<tip>}}
-For more information, see  [Stretch Cluster](./design-patterns-ha#stretch-cluster)
+For more information, see  [Stretch Cluster](../design-patterns-ha#stretch-cluster)
 {{</tip>}}

-### Dual cluster with async replication
+### Two clusters serving data together

 You can set up a separate cluster with [xCluster](../../../architecture/docdb-replication/async-replication/) replication.
 Replication can be configured to be either unidirectional, which is useful to create a standby cluster or bidirectional, which would enable you to write to both clusters at the same time.
 The key thing to remember in xCluster is that it uses asynchronous replication, which means updates will not wait for the other universe to catch up and the two clusters could be out of sync for a while.

 {{<tip>}}
-For more information, see  [Active-Active Multi-Master](./design-patterns-ha#active-active-multi-master)
+For more information, see  [Active-Active Multi-Master](../design-patterns-ha#active-active-multi-master)
 {{</tip>}}

 ## Performance